smbutterfield/ibmt17-18/_09-non-chord-tones/a2-ex-nonchordtones.md

 ## Pedals (PED)

-**Pedals, sometimes referred to as pedal points, most often occur in the bass voice, but can occur be used in any voice.
-They can be difficult to spot if the texture is broken into arpeggiated chords.**
+**Pedals, often referred to as pedal points, most often occur in the bass voice but can occur in any voice.
+They can be difficult to spot if the texture is broken into arpeggiated chords, so it may be necessary to reduce a complicated texture down to block chords to more easily find the pedals.**

 {% capture ex8 %}X:8
 T:With added an added pedal point